kadasz/image-mosquitto/README.md

 ### To test MQTT service

-When run the container from builded image (as above) enter into `mqtt`:
+When run the container from builded image (as above) which is named  `mqtt` enter:

 ```
 $ docker exec -it mqtt bash